Canker sores -

-Several different medical conditions can be associated with the presence of canker sores (and other forms of aphthous ulcers as well).
-For those patients who experience persistent difficulties with canker sores consideration must be given to the presence of an underlying undiagnosed systemic disease and the need for an evaluation and testing by a physician.
+Several medical conditions are associated with canker sore formation (and other forms of aphthous ulcers as well).
+That means, for those people who experience persistent difficulties with them, that the possibility of an underlying undiagnosed systemic condition should be considered.

-A few of the medical conditions that have been associated with the presence of mouth ulcers are: Behcet's disease, neutrophil dysfunction diseases, inflammatory bowel diseases (celiac and Crohn's), HIV-AIDS, MAGIC disease, and Sweet's syndrome.
+A few of the medical conditions know to have this association are: Behcet's disease, neutrophil dysfunction diseases, inflammatory bowel diseases (celiac and Crohn's), HIV-AIDS, MAGIC disease, Reiter's syndrome, systemic lupus erythematosus and Sweet's syndrome.
+(Ship 2000)

-The use of nonsteroidal anti-inflammatory drugs (NSAIDs), beta blockers, chemotherapeutic agents, and nicorandil have each been suggested as possibly placing a person at greater risk for outbreaks of canker sores.
+The use of nonsteroidal anti-inflammatory drugs (NSAIDs), beta blockers, chemotherapeutic agents, or nicorandil has been suggested as a possible risk factor for outbreaks.

 The fundamental cause of aphthous ulcers is not well understood.